sn0wfa11/RaspberryPi/kali-pi/secure_storage.md

 ln -s /root/secstorage/ssh/id_rsa /root/.ssh/id_rsa
 ```

 Now you can use public key authentication to ssh back into your own machine from the Kali-pi without having to worry about anyone getting unauthorized access to the private key.
+Pulling the power or removing the card will unmount and lock the encrypted partition.

 All you need to do is copy the public key from the Kali-pi into `/root/.ssh/authorized_keys` on your machine.
 You may need to activate public key authentication in `/etc/ssh/sshd_config`.